idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 - Cognitive Distortions - Someone cares about what happens to you.
 - Not taking a "better" job for a pay cut

-#### HEADFAKE: This note is really about arrogance and hubris, not pride.
+#### HEAD FAKE: This note is really about arrogance and hubris, not pride.

 To be dramatic, I'm using the word pride as an alternative to arrogance to hubris, which is the state being described in this note.

-Pride is a judgement over an accomplishment relative to our ability.
+Pride is a judgment over an accomplishment relative to our ability.
 "E.g. Did I learn to read when I really struggle reading?".
 It is often justified.

-Arrogrance, or hubris, is an assement of self, often manifesting as entitlement, which is 1) feeling you are cosmically unique or 2) that you should have a positive outcome with no effort.
+Arrogance, or hubris, is an assessment of self, often manifesting as entitlement, which is 1) feeling you are cosmically unique or 2) that you should have a positive outcome with no effort.